plantinformatics/pretzel-documentation-website/docs/User-Stories/User-story-3.md

-# User Story 3 - Exploring the wheat pan genome and yield QTLs on chromosome 7A in Pretzel
+# User Story 3 - From SSRs to pan genomes with Pretzel: Two decades of wheat yield QTLs on chromosome 7A

 There are three main parts to this User Story: